Ex-detainee of Australia’s offshore detention centre shares fears over UK Rwanda plan

 Despite Dr O’Connor’s help, there was no cure for resignation syndrome.
 Only restoring hope to the family had any effect on the children’s conditions, and even then it was a long journey back.

-Ms Shakiba arrived on the island in early 2014 and some of her hope was restored when US president Barack Obama reached a refugee swap deal with Malcom Turnbull’s government.
+Ms Shakiba arrived on the island in early 2014 and some of her hope was restored when US president Barack Obama reached a refugee swap deal with Malcolm Turnbull’s government.

-This was thrown into disarray when Donald Trump became president and introduced a “Muslim ban” but, after over a year’s pause, the US began processing cases again.
+This was thrown into disarray when Donald Trump became president and introduced a “Muslim ban” but, after more than a year’s pause, the US began processing cases again.

 The UK government is expecting to only send adults to Rwanda.
-However The Guardian reported that one hostel in the country, which has been leased by the Rwandan government to house asylum seekers, is making preparations to accept children.
+However, The Guardian reported that one hostel in the country, which has been leased by the Rwandan government to house asylum seekers, is making preparations to accept children.

-A spokesperson for Boris Johnson said he thought “90 percent of those coming across are men”.
+A spokesperson for Boris Johnson said he thought “90 per cent of those coming across are men”.

 The facilities waiting for the arrivals are also much more substantial than the nylon tents or prefabricated buildings on Nauru, they said.